The Brontë Sisters: Casting

 The film is notable for casting three of France's most famous actress of the time: Isabelle Adjani as Emily, Marie-France Pisier as Charlotte and Isabelle Huppert as Anne.
 Marie-France Pisier, known for her work in the films of François Truffaut, had won back to back César Awards as best supporting actress in Téchiné’s two previous films Souvenirs d’en France and Barocco.
 She had developed a friendship with Téchiné while working for him.
 From the cast of Barocco also came Adjani, who was the female lead in that film.
 Isabelle Adjani had come to international attention under the direction Truffaut in The Story of Adele H, playing the mentally disturbed daughter of Victor Hugo.
-She and the cinematographer Bruno Nuytten, who had photographed Barocco, where then a couple and she gave birth to their son around the time of the film’s released.
+She and the cinematographer Bruno Nuytten, who had photographed Barocco, were then a couple and she gave birth to their son around the time of the film’s released.
 Nuytten famously went to direct Adjani in Camille Claudel, an artistic success for both.